jyotirmaybarman/easy-auth/README.md

 - More to be added

 ### Installation
-To install YourAuthPackageName, follow these steps:
+To install follow these steps:

 ```bash
 npm i @jyotirmay/easy-auth @jyotirmay/easy-auth-kysely-adapter